 On June 8, 2020, the Small Business Administration (SBA) Administrator Jovita Carranza and U.S. Treasury Secretary Steven T. Mnuchin released a statement regarding the enactment of the Paycheck Protection Flexibility (PPP) Act

-In light of the new PPP Act, there are a few highlights we want to point out, whether you currently have a PPP loan, or are thinking of applying for one.
-This new legislation on the PPP came about because the original terms proved to be too narrow and difficult to implement for many businesses.
+In light of the new PPP Act, there are a few highlights we want to point out.
+Whether you currently have a PPP loan, or are thinking of applying for one.
+This new legislation on the PPP came about because the original terms proved to be too difficult to implement for many businesses.

 Changes You Should Note